gaepdit/geco/README.md

 * [Visual Studio](https://www.visualstudio.com/)

+* Copy the configBuilder files from the app-config repo or create new ones:
     * Copy `Web.configBuilder.Server-sample.xml` to `Web.configBuilder.Debug.xml` and add the connection string and API keys.

-* When deploying, create `Web.configBuilder.Staging.xml` and `Web.configBuilder.Release.xml` files as needed.
+    * Before deploying, create `Web.configBuilder.Staging.xml` and `Web.configBuilder.Release.xml` files as needed.

 ## History